Engusseus/ggebot/CONTRIBUTING.md

 ### Modifying Phase Logic

-If modifying the phase logic:
+#### Event Mode

-1. Understand the current flow: spy phase → attack phase → skip phase
+- The current flow: spy phase → attack phase → skip phase
-2. Each phase processes all targets sequentially
+- Each phase processes all targets sequentially

+#### Baron Mode
+- Attack-only phase (no spy or skip phases)
+- Smart scheduling with maximum 18 simultaneous attacks
+- 3-hour sleep period between attack cycles

+When modifying either mode:
-3. Ensure proper waiting between operations
+1. Ensure proper waiting between operations
-4. Update time tracking and storage
+2. Update time tracking and storage
+3. Maintain progress bar updates

+## Adding New Modes

+If adding a new operation mode:
+1. Add the mode to the mode selection dropdown
+2. Create a new mode-specific loop function
+3. Implement mode-specific UI and progress tracking
+4. Document the new mode in README.md

 ## License